uutils/coreutils/README.md

 ### Cargo ###

-Likewise, installing can simply be done using:
+Likewise, installing can be done using:
 ```bash
 $ cargo install
 ```